 Golden Gate Fortune Cookie Factory

-A stop in Chinatown would not be complete without a visit to the Fortune Cookie Factory.
-Not many people know that the fortune cookie is actually an American creation, and this family-run business has been making the slightly sweet crunchy treats since 1962.
+A stop in Chinatown would not be complete without a visit to the Fortune Cookie Factory (which not many people know that the fortune cookie is actually an American creation).
+This family-run business has been making the slightly sweet crunchy treats since 1962.
 Stop by to see how they churn out over 10,000 cookies per day, using the hot cast iron press and some talented dexterity.
 Note the 50-cent fee for taking photos, and don’t forget to grab a bag to take home for gifts!